Because of COVID-19, many design companies have extended the time for the resumption of work, some companies require employees to work remotely.

 Especially in this time, tools allow you and your team to work together and faster even without being in the same office.

-Real-time Collaboration: Google Docs, Slack(set up different channels for different teams) and Mockplus iDoc (a design & handoff tool for designers and developers), Chanty (team chat and task management tool)
+Real-time Collaboration: Google Docs, Slack(set up different channels for different teams) and Mockplus (a design collaboration & handoff tool for designers, developers, product managers and teams), Chanty (team chat and task management tool)